hensis/Minimal-Portfolio-Website/README.md

 This will host the Webiste on http://127.0.0.1:4000

 3. Modify `_config.yml`
-Modify the fields in this file(name, bio, aboutMe, etc)
+Modify the fields in this file(name, bio, bio image, aboutMe)

 4. Push to your repo
 5. Set up Github Pages